christofmuc/KnobKraft-orm/README.md

 Special thanks to @tsantilis for getting the Oberheim Matrix 6/6R adaption to work with restless tests and trials!

 The app icon is courtesy of W07 at the Sequential forums, thanks for your contribution!

+For the restless Prophet 12 testing thanks and a medal for most comments on a ticket go to @Andy2No!

 Thanks also go to @gnidorah for reporting bugs with the RefaceDX implementation, which were fixed!